-Resource and Metallurgical Drilling Update
+Resource RC Drilling

-The Belara and Native Bee mine areas are the first high priority targets for resource drilling (Figure 3 and see www.belararox.com.au for project details)1.
-A phased approach is being taken to the drilling of the Belara and Native Bee mine targets.
-Phase One aims to deliver the density of drill assay intersections to estimate an Inferred Resource that is compliant with JORC 2012 over the known area of mineralisation at the Belara and Native Bee mines (Figure 3).
-This will be followed by drilling focussed on expanding the resource estimated from the Phase One drilling, targeting the geophysical anomalies to the north of both resource areas and testing targets along strike, particularly the 1,300m long southern geophysical target described in the ASX announcement of 30 March, 2022 and other regional exploration targets.
+The Belara and Native Bee mine areas are the first high priority targets for resource drilling (Figure 4 and see www.belararox.com.au for project details)1.
+A phased approach is being taken to the drilling of the Belara and Native Bee mine resource targets.
+Phase One aims to deliver the density of drill assay intersections to estimate an Inferred Resource that is prepared in accordance with the JORC Code (2012) over the known area of mineralisation at the Belara and Native Bee historical mines areas (Figure 4).

-Figure 3.
+Figure 4.
 Drill location plan of planned resource definition holes at the Belara and Native Bee mines compared to the historic holes.